pulei-student/Driving-Style-Analysis/README.md

 ### To get this work done by yourself, you need to follow the steps:

 ## Get data.
    Get data directly from the Baidu Netdisk.
-Copy this website https://pan.baidu.com/s/1KlDcO_wmKEWInvukWsLyAQ, the keyword is [**Hang**] .
+Copy this website 链接：https://pan.baidu.com/s/1azR5h-iFFpfMmE8tEvu_ww?pwd=275g , the keyword is [**275g**] .
    The file *car-following* includes all drivers' car-following scenarios data extracted from SPMD dataset using Traffic-Net.

 *Or*